ManawatuCoder/mavenTest/README.md

-Basic demonstration of packing, with Maven, and deploying to GitHub.
+:suspect: Basic demonstration of packing, with Maven, and deploying to GitHub. :suspect: